cai-y13/CUNIX_NN_Platform/README.md

 # CUNIX_NN_Platform
-The repo for the final project of C/UNIX course.
+This is the repo for the final project of C/UNIX course.

+The program relies on the third-party library: opencv